Scroll down for information about our upcoming Educator Workshops:

 To join our Educator Mailing List, please call us at (831) 459-3800.

-GEMS Ocean Science Educator Workshop
+Download the GEMS Ocean Science Educator Workshop flier.

 Participants will have the opportunity to dive deeper as we convene in grade-level breakouts (grades 3–5 and 6–8).
 This session will focus on specific NGSS-aligned ocean sciences concepts.
 We will spend time exploring what arguing from evidence looks like at different grade spans as we engage in activities from the GEMS® Ocean Sciences Sequences* curriculum.
 Sample lessons will be provided.
 The afternoon will also include a live invertebrate lab enabling participants to practice gathering evidence about animal adaptations and making hypotheses based on that evidence.